CooperUnion/selfdrive/docs/safety.md

 - Do not rub eye
 - Call for help

-### If bleeding:
+*If bleeding:*

 - Call for help
-- Apply pressure to wound
+- Apply pressure to the wound
-- First Aid kit near exit of 701
+- First-aid kit is near the exit of 701
-- Use gauze/band aids
 - Wash hands
 - Use disinfectant
+- Use gauze/band-aids

 ### If bleeding is not stopping: